 Our mission is to increase awareness and understanding of Puerto Rico’s historical, social, and economic realities through sustained conversations, scholarship, and advocacy.
 To that end, and to maintain Puerto Rican studies’ longstanding participation within the broader LASA organization, this Section will sponsor various panels, workshops, and others events at each LASA congress.

-The Section exists to promote scholarship on lesbian and gay issues in the various disciplines comprising LASA, to sponsor meetings during LASA congresses, to connect LASA membership with scholars and activists in Latin America working on lesbian and gay issues, and to bring together those interested in ending discrimination against lesbians, gays, bisexuals, and transgender people in Latin America.
+The section exists to promote knowledge on lesbian and gay issues in the various disciplines comprising LASA, to sponsor meetings during LASA congresses, to connect LASA membership with scholars and activists in Latin America working on lesbian and gay issues, and to bring together those interested in ending discrimination against lesbians, gays, bisexuals, and transgender people in Latin America.

 Southern Cone Studies